QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 ---

-It seems using the extra step for separation is not a big deal, especially when in the above example where _a_ and _lat_ are so distinctive that we would not make mistake in applying them.
-But we can see another example.

-Remember how we design `(union)` function to merge two sets: we traverse every element in set1, if it is also a member in set2, we skip; otherwise we cons this element to set2:
+Let's see another function: remember how we design `(union)` function to merge two sets: we traverse every element in set1, if it is also a member in set2, we skip; otherwise we cons this element to set2:

 {{< highlight scheme >}}